10th November 2020

 Examining the Advantages of Node.js for Web App Development

-Widely used across all industries, Node.js is at the heart of projects that require superior user experience to help generate increased sales, improve customer engagement and build better brand awareness.
+Widely used across all industries, Node.js is an open source runtime environment at the heart of web development projects that require superior user experience to help generate increased sales, improve customer engagement and build better brand awareness.

 Media and e-commerce were among the first to begin leveraging the power of the Node.js platform.
 However, Node.js has evolved, and now many industries leverage it in the battle for enhanced digital customer engagement.

 For example, the user experience of online and mobile banking is a key factor in whether customers choose and remain loyal to a bank.
 Node.js has become core to such projects.

 As Node.js has matured, it has established itself as a reliable and performant solution for building digital projects.
 There are many Node.js advantages for companies looking to innovate, with the following five major benefits standing out from the list.

 - Increased performance of server-side software